 Emotional problems and addictions can stem from all kinds of trauma from childhood to present day.
 Anxiety, depression and low self esteem are the prime carers of poor mental health and we substitute good healthy behaviours for negative thoughts, emotions and self neglect.
 With your help and commitment, I can help you overcome this.

-I am qualified as an Integrative Person Centred Counsellor.
-All this means is I focus purely on you and your needs.
-From here I match my approach to counselling based on those needs, so we look at how you perceive your world and what is happening that is causing you distress and work together to unpeel the onion and find the centre of what is troubling you.
+I am qualified as an Integrative Person Centred Counsellor and I work with a Solution Focused approach.
+All this means is, I focus purely on you and your needs in the here and now.
+We look at how you perceive your world and what is happening that is causing you distress and work together to unpeel the onion and find the centre of what is troubling you.
 It also means I can use a variety of approaches in my counselling work dependent on what may work for you.
-For instance, you may find it difficult to express how you feel verbally, so we will look at other methods in which you may find it easier to communicate how you are feeling.
-This could take the form of writing or drawing using my large roll of paper ! or any medium that helps you unravel those feelings.
+For instance, you may find it difficult to express how you feel verbally, so we will look at other methods in which you may find it easier to communicate how you are feeling This can involve art material or other mediums that suits you.

 None of life's challenges are insurmountable.
 It’s the value you place on the events that is important and that comes from our past experiences.
 It writes a code.
 I can help you change that code.
 The fact you are reading this tells me you are ready for a change, to be the best version of who you are.
 To live the life you want to live.

 Before embarking on my career as a counsellor, I worked as an Analyst for a large building society and also in the public sector as a civilian in the police force.
 After seeing first hand the effects of crime on the public during my time with the Police I then went on to work with Victim Support unit, assisting clients and their families with the trauma of crime.
 I found this area of work very rewarding and this led me to train professionally as a counsellor.

 I began to see how having someone who was impartial to talk to, who would listen without judgement was beneficial to helping them come to terms with their trauma and move forward.